Inbreeding: Overview

-Malformations or harmful traits can stay within a population due to a high homozygosity rate, and this will cause a population to become fixed for certain traits, like having too many bones in an area, like the vertebral column of wolves on Isle Royale or having cranial abnormalities, such as in Northern elephant seals, where their cranial bone length in the lower mandibular tooth row has changed.
+Malformations or harmful traits can stay within a population due to a high homozygosity rate, and this will cause a population to become fixed for certain traits, like having too many bones in an area, like the vertebral column of wolves on Isle Royale, Michigan.
+Or, having cranial abnormalities, such as in Northern elephant seals, where their cranial bone length in the lower mandibular tooth row has changed.
 Having a high homozygosity rate is problematic for a population because it will unmask recessive deleterious alleles generated by mutations, reduce heterozygote advantage, and it is detrimental to the survival of small, endangered animal populations.
 When deleterious recessive alleles are unmasked due to the increased homozygosity generated by inbreeding, this can cause inbreeding depression.

 There may also be other deleterious effects besides those caused by recessive diseases.
-Thus, similar immune systems may be more vulnerable to infectious diseases (see Major histocompatibility complex and sexual selection).
+For example, similar immune systems may be more vulnerable to infectious diseases (see Major histocompatibility complex and sexual selection).

 Inbreeding history of the population should also be considered when discussing the variation in the severity of inbreeding depression between and within species.
 With persistent inbreeding, there is evidence that shows that inbreeding depression becomes less severe.
 This is associated with the unmasking and elimination of severely deleterious recessive alleles.
 However, inbreeding depression is not a temporary phenomenon because this elimination of deleterious recessive alleles will never be complete.
 Eliminating slightly deleterious mutations through inbreeding under moderate selection is not as effective.
 Fixation of alleles most likely occurs through Muller's ratchet, when an asexual population's genome accumulates deleterious mutations that are irreversible.

 Despite all its disadvantages, inbreeding can also have a variety of advantages, such as ensuring a child produced from the mating contains, and will pass on, a higher percentage of its mother/father's genetics, reducing the recombination load, and allowing the expression of recessive advantageous phenotypes.
-Some species with a Haplodiploidy mating system depend on the ability to produce sons to mate with as a means of ensuring a mate can be found if no other male is available.
+Some species with a haplodiploidy mating system depend on the ability to produce sons to mate with as a means of ensuring a mate can be found if no other male is available.
 It has been proposed that under circumstances when the advantages of inbreeding outweigh the disadvantages, preferential breeding within small groups could be promoted, potentially leading to speciation.